 Ryan meets with House chaplain he ousted, then reinstated

-WASHINGTON – House Speaker Paul Ryan has met with the House chaplain he ousted last month, then reinstated after the chaplain said a Ryan aide told him it might be time to put a non-Catholic in the job.
+WASHINGTON – House Speaker Paul Ryan met Tuesday with the House chaplain he ousted last month, then reinstated after the chaplain complained a Ryan aide told him it might be time to put a non-Catholic in the job.

 Ryan told reporters he and the Rev. Patrick Conroy talked about how to improve pastoral services over coffee Tuesday.